paul-maxime/ctf-writeups/hackyeaster2023/going-round/going-round.md

 - If we try to encrypt the encrypted flag, we get something that looks similar to a flag: `tq2023{rx1b_z_d0f4f3_uz_b4ude}`. `2023`, `{` and `}` are correct.
 That website seems to apply some kind of cipher that moves characters around and increment them.

+- It seems to be swapping characters and doing a `ROT`, so there's probably an easy way to decrypt the password.

-- That kind of cipher might loop.
+- However, that kind of cipher might loop.
 If we encrypt enough times, we might end up with the flag.
 Especially when the challenge is called "going round".

 - Let's try to encrypt our string a bunch of times to see if we get the flag.